 To prevent the further spread of COVID19, Canada and the United States have agreed to close their shared border to “non-essential travel”.
 The closure of the world's longest undefended border will be in effect by Saturday, March 21, 2020 (11:59 pm EDT on March 20).
 The closure will be in place for 30 days, and then be reviewed by both countries.

-Hundreds of thousands of people, as well as more than 2 billion in goods and services, normally cross the 8,891 kilometre-long border between the U.S. and Canada daily.
+Hundreds of thousands of people, as well as more than 2 billion in goods and services, normally cross the 8,891-kilometre-long border between the U.S. and Canada daily.
 The joint agreement is designed to allow commercial traffic to continue in order to keep critical supply chains intact and minimize trade disruption.
 Prime Minister Trudeau has assured Canadians that trade between the countries will not be impacted.
 I expect that, at least for the time being, those (commercially) importing essential goods such as food, fuel, medicines and other essential products and services, will be admitted into either country.

-The border will be closed to all ‘non-essential’ travel.
+The US-Canada border will be closed to all ‘non-essential’ travel.
 What does this mean?
 It is clear that for both countries “non-essential” travel includes travel that is considered tourism or recreational in nature.
 What about family members and business visitors?
 Will those studying or working in either country temporarily be readmitted?
 This is what we know:

-From a Government of Canada Stakeholder Advisory ~ travel for the purpose of obtaining immigration services is non-essential;
+From a Government of Canada Stakeholder Advisory ~ travel for the purpose of obtaining immigration services is non-essential.

-According to 2 Canadian Orders in Council ~ Non-Canadian ‘immediate family members’ of Canadian citizens or permanent residents are exempt from entry restrictions; ‘immediate family members’ are: a spouse or common-law partner; a dependent child of the person or of the person’s spouse or common-law partner; or the dependent child of a dependent child previously referred to;
+According to 2 Canadian Orders in Council ~ non-Canadian ‘immediate family members’ of Canadian citizens or permanent residents are exempt from entry restrictions; ‘immediate family members’ are: a spouse or common-law partner; a dependent child of the person or of the person’s spouse or common-law partner; or the dependent child of a dependent child previously referred to.

-From Public Safety Canada ~ Truckers will not be impacted, nor will travel for ‘urgent or essential reasons’;
+From Public Safety Canada ~ Truckers will not be impacted, nor will travel for ‘urgent or essential reasons.

 Deputy Prime Minister, Chrystia Freeland announced late Friday afternoon at a video conference that foreign workers and students with valid “visas” will be permitted to return to Canada via the US/Canada border and from overseas but she provided no further detail;

 From the US Department of Homeland Security Federal Registrar (yet unpublished), the following travel to the US will be considered ‘essential travel’: for ‘medical purposes’, to ‘attend educational institutions’, to work (the example is limited to farming and agriculture), and for ‘emergency’.
-This list is not complete as travel for ‘humanitarian reasons’, or “in the national interest’ and ‘in furtherance of economic stability’ and social order’ will also be considered;
+This list is not complete as travel for ‘humanitarian reasons’, or “in the national interest’ and ‘in furtherance of economic stability’ and social order’ will also be considered.